dschioberg/MIDS-1D-Computing-Basics/1DBridgeclass.md

 * Computer Networks
 * LINUX
 * Learn basics of important tools:
   * Linux command line
   * Git and GitHub
   * Shell scripting

 ### How to use this course:
 This course guides you through a series of FREE online classes.
-For example in EDX you can select the Audit only option, the paid certificate is not necessary.
+For example in EDX you can select the Audit only option, the paid certificate is NOT necessary.
 After each external course please come back to this document and find a link to a test, follow the instructions given to prove completion of the course.
 Alternatively you can prove your knowledge through having finished a CS undergrad or corresponding work experience.

 ### Operating systems
 Understanding how a computer works and the role of the Operating System is the basis for any work with cloud technology and distributed computing as is the standard for many big data and machine learning approaches.